abinit/abinit/doc/installation.md

 ./runtests.py --help
 ```

-in order to access the documentation or consult the video below.
+in order to access the documentation and the examples or consult the video below.

 [![asciicast](https://asciinema.org/a/40324.png)](https://asciinema.org/a/40324)

 Let us now examine the different subdirectories of the ~abinit/tests directory.

-~ABINIT/tests/fast/ is the simplest, and its content will be described in some
+~ABINIT/tests/fast is the simplest, and its content will be described in some
 detail below.
-For tests of the parallel version see the directory
+For tests of the parallel version see the directory tests/paral.
-tests/paral/.
 For tests
 of the response function features of abinit, and for tests of mrgddb and
 anaddb, see the subdirectories tests/v2.
 The other directories tests/v3,
 tests/v4, etc present further tests of recently implemented features of ABINIT.

-**1) tests/fast/** (for the sequential version only)
+**1) tests/fast** (for the sequential version only)

 This subdirectory contains a basic set of tests of the code, aimed at testing
 whether the code is coherent in time (successive versions), and exercising